cloudflare/cloudflare-docs/content/web3/ethereum-gateway/reference/kill-switches.md

 Ether.

-Because there is no way to undo transactions in Ether, there was a highly controversial “hard fork," where the majority of the community agreed to accept a block that contained an _irregular state change_ that essentially drained all DAO funds into a special “WithdrawDAO” recovery contract.
+Because there is no way to undo transactions in Ether, there was a highly controversial "hard fork," where the majority of the community agreed to accept a block that contained an _irregular state change_ that essentially drained all DAO funds into a special "WithdrawDAO" recovery contract.
 By convincing enough miners to accept this irregular block as valid, the DAO was able to return investors funds.
 However, not everyone agreed with the chain, with those who disagreed rejecting the irregular block and forming the Ethereum Classic